back

 Getting the dimensions and aspect ratio right is only half the battle.
 To make sure your video looks incredible, you need to nail the technical file settings before you even hit upload.
 Think of this as your pre-flight checklist for a flawless post.

 The most important setting here is resolution.
-While TikTok can handle a few different sizes, the sweet spot you should always aim for is 1080×1920 pixels.
-This full HD resolution gives you that sharp, professional look without making the file so massive that TikTok's compression algorithms crush all the detail.
+While TikTok can handle a few different sizes, the sweet spot you should always go for is 1080×1920 pixels.
+This full HD resolution gives you that sharp, professional look without making the file so massive that TikTok’s compression algorithms crush all the detail.

 Choosing Your File Format